A partial knowledge of friends of friends speeds social search: Results

-To quantify the impact of the distribution of Gowalla users over space on social routing, we use eight methods for embedding nodes into space.
-The original Gowalla distribution is used as the baseline.
-The next method is random distribution which assigns a location to each Gowalla user by uniformly randomly selecting a rhomboid and two orthogonal coordinates within it for placement of that user.
+To quantify how the distribution of Gowalla users over space influences social search, we use eight distributions of nodes into space.
+The original Gowalla distribution constitutes the baseline.
+The next method is random distribution, which assigns a location to each Gowalla user by first selecting a rhomboid uniformly randomly, and then choosing two orthogonal coordinates within it for placement of the user.
 We generated 10 samples with this distribution.
-The last six distributions combine one of three distributions of nodes to rhomboids with one of two methods for embedding individual nodes into the space of each rhomboid.
-The first three are done according to exponential, normal and Zipf distributions, each with the mean of the rhomboid population in the original data.
-The normal distribution uses the variance of rhomboid population in the original Gowalla network while Zipf distribution starts with the largest Gowalla user population in a single rhomboid of $10,700$, which yields the closest total population to the total number of Gowalla users.
+The last six distributions combine one of the three distributions of nodes to rhomboids with one of two methods for embedding individual nodes into the space of each rhomboid.
+The first three are respectively exponential, normal and Zipf distributions, each with the mean of the rhomboid population in the original data.
+The normal distribution uses the variance of rhomboid population in the original Gowalla network.
+The Zipf distribution starts with the largest Gowalla user population in a single rhomboid of $10,700$, which yields the closest total population to the total number of Gowalla users.
 Again, we generated 10 samples for each distribution.
-The first individual node embedding is geographic, which places users in the given rhomboid using positions occupied by real users in the one of the original rhomboids with user population close to that of the given one.
+The first individual node embedding into space is geographic, which places users in the given rhomboid using positions occupied by real users in one of the original rhomboids whose population is close to the given rhomboid population.
 The second one embeds the individual users uniformly randomly into the rhomboid space.
-We generated 10 samples of each distribution resulting in 100 samples for each cases of two-word label of the distribution.
+We generated 10 samples of each distribution resulting in 100 samples for each considered distribution.